Hyperion-BT/helios-book/src/chapter_1/04_Functions.md

 Functions are at the core of Helios.
 All Helios functions are *pure*, this means they have no side-effects and always return the same result when given the same arguments.

+> Note: All functions must return a value in Helios

 Functions are declared using the `func` keyword.
 Helios has no `return` statement, the last expression in a function is *implicitly returned* like in Rust.

 ```go, noplaypen
 func add(a: Int, b: Int) -> Int {